ModyQyW/vue-demo/README.md

 # vue2-todo-list-demo

-A simple todo-list demo for new Vuer.
+A simple todo-list demo for Vuer.

 ## Dependencies